-Support is highest for allowing refugees (mean=7.8 and median=8.5) and lowest for accepting higher energy costs (mean=6.1 and median=6.8) or EU membership for Ukraine (mean=6.2 and median=6.7).
-In the appendix, we break down the descriptives by type of support, and Figure 2 shows the density plots by type.
-This reveals how the modal party position is strongly supportive of Ukraine, but that, with the partial exception of refugees, there is a small tail of strong opposition.
+Support is highest for allowing refugees (mean = 7.8 and median = 8.5) and lowest for accepting higher energy costs (mean = 6.1; median = 6.8) and for EU membership for Ukraine (mean = 6.2; median = 6.7).
+In the online Appendix, we break down the descriptives by type of support, and Figure 2 shows the density plots by type.
+This reveals that the modal party position is strongly supportive of Ukraine, but that, with the partial exception of refugees, there is a small tail of strong opposition.